GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

 Using these services incurs billing charges.

-You will also need to ensure that your GCP project has Nvidia L4 GPU quota enabled, see [Google Cloud Platform documentation](https://cloud.google.com/compute/resource-usage#gpu_quota) for more information.
+Your Google Cloud project also needs to have Nvidia L4 GPU quota.
+For more information, see [GPU quota](https://cloud.google.com/compute/resource-usage#gpu_quota) in the Google Cloud documentation.

 ### Create a custom container

-You need to use Docker to build a custom container.
+To build a custom container, use Docker.
 This repository contains a Dockerfile that you can use to build your custom container.
-Follow the [Google Cloud documentation](https://cloud.google.com/dataflow/docs/guides/build-container-image#build_and_push_the_image) that explains how to build and push a container to Artifact Registry by using Docker.
+To build and push a container to Artifact Registry by using DockerFollow, follow the instructions in the [Build and push the image](https://cloud.google.com/dataflow/docs/guides/build-container-image#build_and_push_the_image) section of the "Build custom container images for Dataflow" page in the Google Cloud documentation.

 ### Create Pub/Sub topics for input and output

-Follow the [Google Cloud documentation for creating Pub/Sub topics](https://cloud.google.com/pubsub/docs/create-topic#pubsub_create_topic-Console).
-This example uses two: one input topic and one output topic.
-For input, you will need to have a subscription to the topic to pass to the model.
+To create your Pub/Sub source and sink, follow the instructions in [Create a Pub/Sub topic](https://cloud.google.com/pubsub/docs/create-topic#pubsub_create_topic-Console) in the Google Cloud documentation.
+For this example, create two topics, one input topic and one output topic.
+For input, the topic must have a subscription that you can provide to the Gemma model.

 ### Download and save the model

 Save a version of the Gemma 2B model.
-Downloaded the model from [Kaggle](https://www.kaggle.com/models/keras/gemma/frameworks/keras/variations/gemma_2b_en), and then rename the downloaded archive to `gemma_2B`.
-Note that this is a directory, not a standalone file.
+Downloaded the model from [Kaggle](https://www.kaggle.com/models/keras/gemma/frameworks/keras/variations/gemma_2b_en).
+Rename the downloaded archive `gemma_2B`.
+This download is a directory, not a standalone file.

-### (Optional) Create a new virtual environment
+### Optional: Create a new virtual environment

- **Note that the Python major and minor version contained in the custom container must match the environment used for job submission.
-For this example, this should be Python 3.11.**
+The Python major and minor version contained in the custom container must match the environment used for job submission.
+For this example, use Python version 3.11.

 ```
 python3.11 -m venv /tmp/venv
 . /tmp/venv/bin/activate
 ```

-For more information, see: https://docs.python.org/3/library/venv.html
+For more information, see [venv — Creation of virtual environments](https://docs.python.org/3/library/venv.html).

 ### Install dependencies